apache/fineract/README.md

 1. `git clone https://github.com/apache/fineract.git ; cd fineract`
 1. `docker-compose build`
 1. `docker-compose up -d`
-1. Fineract will run at https://localhost:8443/fineract-provider now!
+1. Fineract will run at https://localhost:8443/fineract-provider/ now!
+1. community-app + Fineract will run at http://localhost/?baseApiUrl=https://localhost:8443/fineract-provider/

 The [`docker-compose.yml`](docker-compose.yml) will build the `fineract` container from the source based on the [`Dockerfile`](Dockerfile).